od1969/TP_STM32/README.md

 # TP_STM32
-Thinkpad Keyboard Module(key only,not TrackPoint) Controller
+Thinkpad Keyboard Module(keymatrix only,not TrackPoint) Controller